jtenner/ason/README.md

 }
 ```

-Think of a c-like `ReferenceEntry*` pointer.
 For every reference in an object tree, we can allocate some space in a buffer to describe it's shape.
+The `ReferenceEntry` object acts as a c-like pointer, pointing to each of the references in the buffer.
 The next step is to describe how they are linked using a `LinkEntry` class.

 ```ts
 @unmanaged